-23. Extra Care Housing - the authority, in partnership, currently provides 153 extra care places in five establishments throughout the County.
+- 23. Extra Care Housing the authority, in partnership, currently provides 153 extra care places in five establishments throughout the County.
 It has been recognised for sometime that additional extra care housing facilities are required in order to provide a real alternative to long-term care.
-The authority has entered into a procurement exercise investing £12.65m to develop up to seven extra care housing facilities over the next 4-5 years.
-Phase 1 of the project is almost complete and a report concerning this will also be presented to the Committee today.

-Residential Care Services - Independent Sector.
-In 2011/12, the authority spent over £55m on long-term care contracting with over 169 residential and nursing care home providers throughout the county.
-The authority currently supports 2,175 (per 100,000 population) older people in long-term care.
-The current fees paid to the independent sector range from:

-Band OP Residential OP Residential Dementia OP Nursing Op Nursing Dementia

-1 303/348.00 359.00 376.00 386.00

-2 391.00 438.00 439.00 480.00

-3 417.00 464.00 465.00 506.00

-4 443.00 489.00 491.00 532.00

-5 469.00 515.00 516.00 558.00

-Nottinghamshire County Council - Banded Fee Rates 2012/13

-24. Number of older people in long-term care

-Older people in residential care per 100,000 population

-2008/9 2009/10 2010/11 2011/12

-Nottinghamshire 2340 2215 2410 2175

-Derbyshire 2005 1970 1755 1965

-Staffordshire 1510 845 1475 1490

-25. Number of admissions of older people to residential care

-Residential admissions for older people per 100,000 population

-2008/9 2009/10 2010/11 2011/12

-Nottinghamshire 575 486 503 478

-Derbyshire 615 505 475 585

-Staffordshire 435 410 395 390

-- 26. Living At Home Project as one of the key savings and efficiencies projects the Living at Home programme consists of 6 separate projects developing alternatives to long-term care and looking at new ways of enabling older adults to live at home.
-These projects are as follows:-

-- Extra care housing

-- Use of Assistive Technology

-- Demand Management looking at ways to avoid or delay unnecessary admissions - Joint working with Health - Reablement - Care and support centres. - 27.
-These projects collectively aim to divert 483 people away from long-term care over the next 4 years.
-This will result in efficiency savings of £3.1 million over the same time period. - 28.A programme board has been established and launch events have been held with staff to engage them fully in the 6 projects. - 29.
-Carers Services According to the 2001 census, there are approximately 83,000 carers in Nottinghamshire.
-Of these 83,000, 18% were aged 65 and above.
-This equates to 14,940 older carers in Nottinghamshire.
-It is likely that this number has increased with an ageing population. - 30.
-All older adult carers are entitled to a Carers' Assessment.
-A person can have a carers' assessment whether or not the person they care for has had a community care assessment.
-In 2011/12 over 3,380 people received a carers' assessment.
+The authority has entered into a procurement exercise investing £12.65 million to develop up to seven extra care housing facilities over the next four-five years.
+Committee has received a number of recent reports updating on progress so far and a further report will be presented to Committee today. - 24.
+Residential Care Services Independent Sector.
+In 2012/13, the authority spent over £70 million on long-term care contracting with over 169 residential and nursing care home providers throughout the County.
+The authority currently financially supports 2,877 older people in long-term care. - 25.
+Living At Home Project as one of the key savings and efficiencies projects the Living at Home programme consists of six separate projects developing alternatives to long-term care and looking at new ways of enabling older adults to live at home.
+These projects are as follows: - Extra care housing - Use of Assistive Technology - Demand Management looking at ways to avoid or delay unnecessary admissions - Joint working with Health - Reablement - Care and Support Centres (the six care homes still owned by Nottinghamshire County Council) - 26.
+These projects collectively aim to divert 483 people away from long-term care over the next four years.
+This will result in efficiency savings of £3.1 million over the same time period. - 27.
+A programme board has been established and launch events have been held with staff and partners to engage them fully in the six projects. - 28.
+Carers Services According to the 2011 census, there are approximately 90,000 carers in Nottinghamshire (an increase of 7,500 in the last decade).
+Of these more than 57,000 provide between 1-19 hours of care per week and the number of carers providing over 50 hours of care has risen to 21,680. - 29.
+All older adult carers are entitled to a carers' assessment.
+A person can have a carer's assessment whether or not the person they care for has had a community care assessment.
+In 2011/12 over 3,380 people received a carer's assessment.